Hadrien-Cornier/ai-chat-obsidian/README.md

 - [X] use an icon to open up the chatbot
 - [X] add number of documents indexed
 - [X] make the chat a drawer instead of a modal so that I can still read the document while we are loading
+- [X] enable enter key in the chat modal

 # Upcoming features
 - [ ] make the chat look better